Rocky Harbour, Newfoundland and Labrador

 Rocky Harbour is a town located on the western edge of Newfoundland, near the entrance to Bonne Bay.
 The harbour was previously known as Small Bay or Little Harbour.
 This town is home to Gros Morne National Park, a World Heritage Site.

 History

 Arrowheads show that Mi'kmaw once inhabited the area.
-During the eighteenth and nineteenth centuries, the harbour was frequented by the early French fisherman when it came under the French Shore fishery.
+During the 18th and 19th centuries, the harbour was frequented by the early French fisherman when it came under the French Shore fishery.
 The first year Rocky Harbour appeared in the census figures was in 1874, when it had a population of 35.